bwl21/zupfmanager/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Features
+# Features - This section describes the main features of the Zupfmanager.

 - Manage music projects with customizable configurations
 - Organize songs in projects with priority and difficulty settings